duxman/luces/README.md

 python -m pip install pyaudio
 python -m pip install pydub
 ````
+For use with MP3 file you need ffmepg instaled in your system
+make sure you have ffmpeg and ffprobe in your path of execution

 ### Configure
 Modify the following files y config directory.